evaliu1/CarND-Term1-P2/README.md

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
 It looks a pretty good result.

-## 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
+## 3. Describe how certain the model is when predicting on each of the five new images

 For the first image, the model is pretty sure that this is a "Turn Right Ahead" which is number 33 (probability of 0.999986), and the image does contain the sign of turn right ahead.
 The top five soft max probabilities were